-After breakfast we'll meet the crew of the Passing Cloud in front of the Ucluelet Aquarium.
-While our luggage is being transported aboard we'll do a short tour of the aquarium.
-We'll then board the boat in time for a late morning snack (or early lunch!).
+After breakfast we'll meet the crew of the Passing Cloud and board the boat in time for a late morning snack (or early lunch!).
 You can then settle into your accommodations and we'll set sail for Barkley Sound.
 As we head through Macoah Passage we'll be on the lookout for spawning herring and the Grey Whales, sea lions, seabirds that congregate to feast on this nutritional bonanza!
-We'll likely anchor just outside the Pacific Rim National Park Reserve where we have a good chance of spotting coastal black bears.
+We'll likely anchor just outside the Pacific Rim National Park Reserve where we have a good chance of spotting coastal Black Bears.